9 Steps to a Winning Elevator Pitch

 3. Write and edit your pitch

 Take some time to think about what you want to convey in your 30 seconds.
 Our advice is to write it out to be longer and edit down to the essentials.
 The content of your pitch will vary depending on the goal, but you’ll want to focus on who you are, why your story is relevant to the person, how you can help them, and what you need them to do next.
-Hubspot has a great article on sales-focused pitches, and the Muse has tips for writing a pitch in only 15 minutes.
+For more tips on writing, Hubspot has a great article on sales-focused pitches, and the Muse has tips for writing a pitch in only 15 minutes.

 4. Allow your pitch to change as necessary